 We set our paintings aside to dry and went inside for a snack.
 I served paint palette cupcakes and milk in these colorful Munchkin sippy cups.

 The cupcakes were easy to put together and totally cute.
 I got these mini paint palettes at Walmart and added colorful candy and a plain cupcake for them to decorate.
-Be sure to check out and share our instructional video for creating the cupcakes that we shared on Facebook.

 Now, my kids pretty much think this is how cupcakes should be served all the time.
 Ha!